Charlie Williams (comedian): Early life and football career

 He played 171 times for Rovers in total, but scored only one goal, in a Second Division game away to Barnsley on 24 March 1956.
 In his own words, "I was never a fancy player, but I could stop them buggers that were."
 He ended his career with Skegness Town in the Midland League.

 He married twice.
-He was first married to Audrey Crump on April Fool's Day, 1 April 1957.
+He was first married to Audrey Crump on 1 April 1957.
 They had two children.
 He later married a second time, to Janice, who survived him.

 Showbusiness career

 Following his retirement from football in 1959, Williams tried his hand as a singer in local working men's clubs, but it was his comic chat between the songs that was best received, so he decided to move into comedy full-time.
 He eventually became Britain's first well-known black television comedian.
 He came to prominence from 1971, when he began appearing regularly on The Comedians.
 The show broadcast stand-up routines from relatively unknown but often very experienced club comedians, including Frank Carson, Mike Reid and Bernard Manning.
 The novel combination of a black man with a Yorkshire accent and his first-hand experience of life in the British working class made him unmistakable.

-Williams' comedy was often at his own expense, and particularly his colour.
+Williams' comedy was often at his own expense, particularly his colour.
 He used to respond to heckling by saying: "If you don't shut up, I'll come and move in next door to you".
 Like other popular comedians of his era, his comedy included jokes about "Pakis" and "coons".
-His reinforcement of his audience's prejudices and negative race stereotypes was perhaps a necessary product of the environment and time in which his career began, typified by a resurgent National Front, a minstrelsy variety show in the form of The Black and White Minstrel Show on the BBC, and the sitcom Love Thy Neighbour, made by Thames Television for the National ITV network.
-Williams in fact appeared as himself in an episode of the latter series.

-Nevertheless, he was a role model for a new generation of British black comedians, such as Lenny Henry and Gary Wilmot, growing up in the 1970s, when almost all others were white.
-Broadcaster Dotun Adebayo wrote a 2012 play, Skinteeth on the theme of Williams' comedy perpetuating 1970s stereotypes of black people.
+Nevertheless, in the 1970s he was a role model for a new generation of British black comedians, such as Lenny Henry and Gary Wilmot, when almost all others were white.